Review 2048 Bricks

 Unlike the original 2048, this game doesn’t really give you a second to think.
 You need to come up with a gameplay before you jump in and then strictly adhere to it as you play through the game since the blocks make their way down the screen on their own.
 What I dislike about the game are the full-screen ads you see as soon as you launch the game, and the fact that earning in-game currency is painfully slow.

-If I forget that Ketchapp is the developer of this game and do my best to ignore the plethora of ads, I can actually have a relatively good time with the game.
+If I forget that Ketchapp is the developer of 2048 Bricks and do my best to ignore the plethora of ads, I can actually have a relatively good time with the game.
 When you’re in the heat of the moment, everything is mostly unobtrusive, and gameplay is fun enough to pull you away from all the negative aspects of the game.